 I receive my two shots and promise that I will look into getting my Tdap and Hepatitis B-C combo once I return.
-After I pay the 280 hundred dollars, I want to tell the clinician that I don’t want to return to Los Angeles, ever, except to visit my family, but I’m not brave enough to say that yet even to a stranger.
+After I pay the $280 dollars, I want to tell the clinician that I don’t want to return to Los Angeles.
+Except to visit my family, but I’m not brave enough to say that yet even to a stranger.

 Two fifty pounds bags.
 That’s all I was allowed to check-in without paying additional fees.
 The TSA, and airlines have a hard job I know this but, have you ever been told to fit your life in two, 50-pound bags.
 Suddenly the question became real.
 What do you absolutely have to have and what can you live without?
 Trying to fit all of my clothes and household items into two pieces of luggage, I quickly realized I wasn’t going to achieve this task alone.

 Later that night my sister came home from work.
 She was so angry that I only had one suitcase packed and was sitting on the couch, watching tv, spaced out.
 I couldn’t tell her my fear was starting to set in and that I was scared as hell to move.
 That I didn’t know what I was doing and that I only had my life planned for the next six months.